How to Repair Damaged and Dry Hair in Men

 Trim Those Ends

 On average, you should be getting a trim every 6-8 weeks if you’d like to retain length, but those who prefer to keep things short would benefit from a cut once a month.

-Switch Up Your Shampoo
+Switch Up Your Shampoo More Often

+If your hair shows slight signs of damage or dandruff after some time, you should consider trading in your shampoo for a different formula.
 Sometimes it’s worth it to be choosy.
 Before using any product, check out the ingredients.
 Are there any ingredients on the list you’ve had a spotty history with?
 Are there sulfates and artificial fragrances?

-Blow Dry Your Hair
+Dry Your Hair Properly

 Your hair will become weaker if you let it stay wet after a shower for an extended period of time.
 When your hair is wet, the strands swell, creating tumescence, which when handled by a brush or comb can cause massive breakage.

 Don’t forget to apply a healthy dose of heat protectant to your ends before using any heated tools to prevent any further damage.
 By sticking to this routine, you will find your hair is much stronger and way softer than it was in your air-drying days.

-Adjust Your Washing Schedule
+Moderate Your Washing Schedule

 For some men, washing their hair is a daily ritual.
 Others may have a designated wash day where they cleanse and scrub the previous week away in preparation for the next.